Skip to content

 cacheKey?: string // Cache key

-staleTime?: number // Data freshness time (ms)
+staleTime?: number // Stale threshold (ms)

-cacheTime?: number // Cache retention time (ms)
+cacheTime?: number // Retention threshold (ms)

-getCache?: (key: string) => TData | undefined
+getCache?: (key: string) => TData | undefined // Custom cache reader

-setCache?: (key: string, value: TData) => void
+setCache?: (key: string, value: TData) => void // Custom cache writer

-refreshDepsWait?: number // Debounce time for dependency changes
+refreshDepsWait?: number // Debounce for dependency changes

 }